Procurement Glossary

 Market and liquidity risks

-Extreme currency volatility can lead to unforeseen cost burdens.
-Liquidity bottlenecks arise in the event of unexpected additional payments that were not included in the original budget planning.
+Extreme currency volatility can lead to unforeseen costs.
+Liquidity bottlenecks arise when unexpected additional payments are made that were not taken into account in the original budget planning.

 Practical example